 down nearly vertically beneath it.

-Prior is ensuring that his PAS arm will not be in the proper
+ensuring that his pitching arm will not be in the proper position

-position at the moment his shoulders start to turn.
-As with
+at the moment his shoulders start to turn.

-because his arm is so "late" he will dramatically
+because his pitching arm is so late, he will dramatically increase

-increase the strain on both his elbow and shoulder.
+the stress on both his elbow and shoulder.

 In Frame 29, Mark Prior is

-landing sharply on his Glove Side (aka GS) heel, but that's the
+landing on his Glove Side (aka GS) heel, but that's the

 least of his problems.

-Because his GS heel is planting, we know
+Because his GS heel is down, we know

-that Mark Prior's shoulders are just about to start rotating.
+that Mark Prior's shoulders are starting to rotate.

 However, his PAS arm isn't ready.